 The initial designs required it all to be created and delivered using ONLY PowerPoint features and settings.
-The client wanted the opportunity to make last minute amends to key copy before the event, so a set of rules were outline to allow for this.
+The client wanted the opportunity to make last minute amends to key copy before the event, so a set of rules were outlined to allow for this.
 We had to design the animation that allowed access to the text fields, or design the animation around that requirement.
 Normally, the animation uses multiple layouts of assets, but that means a particular field could be below four or five other assets.
 There were multiple video clips that would play concurrently in some slides, and an element of animation would be used on every slide.
-An overlapping sequence, half way through the presentation, used over 80 assets and animation control points on a single slide.
+An overlapping sequence, half way through the presentation, used over 90 assets and animation control points on a single slide.
 Although not shown, the sequence emulated flightpaths of curved lines to linking key marketing words and phrases, all played over a continuous video.
 All adjusted and optimised to run smoothly and for the overlap sequence to complete automatically.
 The presenter advanced each slide, which would automatically run the given animation or video, or both.

 Due to the complexity of the presentation, we advised on the quality of the computer, projector and resolution.
 [Not all resident event projection systems are guaranteed to be optimised for the auditorium and some adjustment would be needed.]